Science Updates...from the Minnesota Department of Education!

 Minnesota Minerals Education Workshop, June 19-21, St. Joseph

-The MMEW is a three-day workshop held annually for K-12 earth science educators that offers short courses and field trips focused on the geology and mineral resources of Minnesota.
-On the first day of the workshop, participants may choose between 9 different short course topics taught by professional geologists, academics, government scientists, and K-12 educators.
-Many of the courses introduce curriculum ideas for various grade levels.
+The MMEW is a three-day workshop for K-12 earth science educators that offers short courses and field trips focused on the geology and mineral resources of Minnesota.
+On the first day of the workshop, participants may choose between 9 different short course topics taught by professional geologists, government scientists, and K-12 educators.
 The second and third days of the workshop will involve field trips designed to familiarize participants with the geology and mineral resources in central Minnesota.

 Participants will receive a variety of resource materials including rock and mineral samples, lesson plan ideas, posters, maps, videos, and other useful information.
-Upon completion of the workshop, attendees will be provided with a certificate of participation indicating total contact hours.
+The early bird deadline is May 14.

 Teaching in the Outdoor Classroom, June 25-28, Fergus Falls

 The Prairie Wetlands Learning Center is hosting this free workshop for K-12 teachers concurrently with a biology camp for 5th-6th grade students.
 Teachers will observe professionals and apply outdoor classroom methods with the youth, outdoors, in a supportive team teaching environment.
 They will learn innovative ways to use an outdoor classroom and gain knowledge of prairie pothole ecosystems.

 The Native Studies Summer Workshop for Educators is designed to increase the knowledge, sensitivity and awareness of Minnesota educators, administrators, and student service providers on the histories, cultures and languages of the federally recognized tribes and bands in Minnesota.
 This high-quality professional development program will promote a greater understanding of American Indian issues and provide opportunities to critically evaluate educational materials and resources.